szhang43/Hotel-Management/README.md

 # Running the project locally
-### NodeJS must be installed and the env file must be in the "cs422_proj2/" folder first.
+### NodeJS must be installed and the ".env" file must be in the "cs422_proj2/" folder first.
 Refer to the steps above.

 Once that is complete, open a terminal in the project's root directory and run: `npm install`